 When It Might Not Be Cancer: signs you don’t have cancer

 Sometimes, symptoms like fatigue or digestive changes are related to other health conditions, not cancer.
 Signs you don’t have cancer include temporary symptoms that improve with time, diet changes, or rest.
-However, if symptoms persist or worsen, consulting a doctor is wise.
+However, if Early cancer symptoms persist or worsen, consulting a doctor is wise.

 Symptoms by Body Area: When and What to Watch For